hniksic/rust-subprocess/MIGRATING.md

 ## Error types

-Custom error types have been removed.
+Custom error types `PopenError` and `CommunicateError` have been removed.
 All fallible operations return `std::io::Error`.

 ```rust
 // 0.2